 The goal of MRCI is to work with all Montanans to identify actions that will support their communities' resilience.
 Your response to this survey will let us know what challenges you are facing locally, and help identify what organizations are working to help you with these challenges.

 What is resilience?

 Resilience measures a community's ability to survive, adapt, and thrive in the face of local shocks and stressors.

 A shock refers to a short-term, high impact event that disrupts normal functions in a community.
 An example of a shock could be a flood, wildfire, or large business closure.

-Submit survey responses by June 30, 2018.
+Submit survey responses by September 30, 2018.
 If you would like to complete the survey using an alternative format, such as large print, Braille, audio tape, please call 406-841-2770, TDD 406-841-2702 or the Relay Services number, 711.
 Thank you for taking a few minutes to share your input!